Calibrating your kiln

 Why Calibrate Your Kiln?

-• For precise work, a kiln needs to be calibrated or adjusted to match the clay, the way you load your kiln, what temperature you fire to, the characteristics and condition of the kiln, and the thermocouples (as they age and drift in accuracy).
+Most people will be satisfied with the operation of their kiln right out of the box.
+However, for precise work, a kiln needs to be calibrated or adjusted to match the specific clay, how you load your kiln, the firing temperature, the kiln's characteristics and condition, and the thermocouples (as they age and drift in accuracy).

 Know Your Kiln

-• Each kiln is different.
-Kilns can vary in brand, size, or even between identical kiln models.
+Each kiln is unique.
+Kilns can vary in brand, size, and even between identical models.
+Multiple factors can affect how a kiln fires, including:

 • The controls in ceramic kilns are typically accurate to about 1% of scale (+/- 25 F on a typical kiln.)